Kirk/Spock: Other responses

 Susan Sackett, Gene Roddenberry's personal assistant for 17 years, sometimes commented on the slash phenomenon.
 In September 1978, a fan mentioned a letter Sackett sent to a UK fan club president, commenting on the debate about the acceptability of including K/S fiction in zines:

 "Susan Sackett, assistant to Gene Roddenberry, stated in a letter to Janet dated February 27th - 'Gene and the executives at Paramount feel that this is harmful to the STAR TREK concept, since this was never the intention in creating the series."

-Star Trek: The Original Series writer David Gerrold, has also spoken about K/S slash sometimes.
+Star Trek: The Original Series writer David Gerrold has also spoken about K/S slash sometimes.
 In 1985, Gerrold commented:

 One of the truths I've been telling lately is that Kirk and Spock are not lovers ... they're not even boyfriends.
 They're just good friends.
 This has offended a whole subculture that is convinced they are ...
 I was at a convention in Milwaukee a few weeks ago.
 This lady comes up to me with this stuff, and after a thirty minute discussion, I finally said, 'Stop!
 We're arguing over whether or not two fictitious characters are getting their hands in each others' pants.'

-When asked about whether there was intentional homoerotic content between K/S in the show, and in particular in the episode "Amok Time", Star Trek's writer D.C.
-Fontana replied, "In answer to your question, NO — there were no homosexual double-entendres in the script — at least none that were deliberate.
-If some viewers chose to read that into the dialogue, etc., that's their point of view, but certainly not ours.
-Writer Theodore Sturgeon was trying to reveal Spock's inner human in a struggle with what his culture, his upbringing and his half-human/half-Vulcan heritage had instilled in him about emotion and controlling it in an out-of-control situation.
-It also was a peek into the Vulcan culture that no one had seen before.
-That's ALL we were doing.
-I've heard this nonsense (especially about Kirk/Spock) for years.
-There is no basis to it.
-I hope this answer is helpful to you."